Chapter 0: Basics of Python

 A few practical guidelines:

 Interpretation: A daily return of 2.5% exceeds the first threshold (2%), so the signal is STRONG BUY.
-In practice, a 2.5% single-day gain is a significant move for a large-cap stock — the S&P 500 averages about 0.05% per day.
-A rule like this would need to be calibrated to the asset class and volatility regime; a 2.5% return is unremarkable for a cryptocurrency but extraordinary for a 10-year Treasury bond.
+In practice, a single-day gain of this magnitude is a significant move for a large-cap stock, as the S&P 500 averages roughly 0.05% per day.
+A rule of this kind must be calibrated to the asset class and the prevailing volatility regime: the same 2.5% move is unremarkable for a cryptocurrency but extraordinary for a 10-year Treasury bond.

 Python is one of the few languages where indentation is syntactically required, not just a style choice.
 If you write the body of an if block without indenting it, Python raises an IndentationError.
 The standard is 4 spaces per level.
 Never mix tabs and spaces — it causes hard-to-debug errors.